Meet the researcher: Professor Miles Witham

 I have been in service on the front line, in a rehabilitation unit on the outskirts of Newcastle.
 COVID has meant that we need to change how we work in this area.
 For example, we’re rehabilitating people in their own rooms as they’re in isolation; we’ve rapidly trained a new set of staff to cover for our colleagues who have been ill.
 The rehabilitation needs for people with COVID are slightly different; they are very weak, tired and often breathless and still need oxygen, and they’re very prone to complications.
 At the same time, I have been involved in the response to supporting care homes.
 We all know from the media that care homes have been particulate badly hit from COVID, and we’re trying as best as we can to support care home staff and residents, to make sure they get access to assessment, equipment and support.

-How has COVID changed the way research and patient care for older people is structured?
+How has COVID changed the way you carry out research and patient care?

-COVID has really brought this all into sharp focus, and our response to it has been driven very much by research.
+This has all been brought into sharp focus with COVID.
+Research has really driven our response to how we deal with the virus.
 Three months ago we didn’t know that much about COVID, but everything that we have learned since has been to the result of rapid research and investigation.
 So all the things I am involved in give a sense to how that all joins up.

 Looking forward, what do you think will be the next major breakthrough will be in ageing?

 I think that’s a difficult one, especially at the moment, as COVID has thrown all cards up in the air.
 The pandemic has also presented us with many opportunities to rethink our research and how we design and deliver it.
 I don’t think there will be a major single breakthrough, as ageing is broad and complex, but what we’re starting to uncover the basic biology of ageing, and we’re beginning to see the benefits of that as new treatment progress towards early clinical trials.
-Also, we’re used to dealing with single diseases, so if you are older and you have multiple diseases, you are given more and more treatments.
+Also, we’re used to dealing with single diseases.
+Older people with multiple diseases get more and more treatments.
 That’s no longer a tenable way to proceed, so we need to understand the basic biology of ageing and tackle multiple diseases, but by treating common underlying causes..
 If we can do that, we can treat multiple conditions of ageing with a smaller number of treatments, reducing side effects and being more likely to improve overall health.

 The BRC has many research themes, do you feel this has been useful for you in carrying out your research?

-We’ve benefitted in the ageing syndromes theme from collaboration with a number of other themes, particularly dementia – for instance putting together the cognitive aspects of frailty with the physical aspects of frailty.
-But we’ve also got colleagues in the neuromuscular theme who are experts in mitochondrial disease and function, and it’s becoming increasingly clear that mitochondria are important in sarcopenia and frailty, so we’re collaborating with them to better understand and characterise mitochondria in older people’s muscles, and we’ll work on designing therapies around this.
+In the ageing syndromes theme we have benefitted from collaboration with a number of other themes, particularly dementia.
+For example, putting together the cognitive aspects of frailty with the physical aspects of frailty.
+But we’ve also got colleagues in the neuromuscular theme who are experts in mitochondrial disease and function.
+It is becoming increasingly clear that mitochondria are important in sarcopenia and frailty, so we’re collaborating with them to better understand and characterise mitochondria in older people’s muscles.
+We’ll work on designing therapies around this.